LidorBaum/PresenceBoard/README.md

 -   SocketIO for on-Demand websocket
 -   MaterialUI for styled elements

-This app is deployed automatically to Heroku when PR being merged to main by Gihtub Actions
+This app is deployed automatically to Heroku when PR is being merged to main by Gihtub Actions